Skip to the content

 Theatre includes: Raising the Soho Dead and Legacy (Story Project/Arcola), Joy Prohibited and Lands’ End (Goldsmiths/Soho), Guerilla/Whore (Tabard), One Minute (Courtyard), Quest (Folklore) and Closer (Landor).

-Television includes: forthcoming Netflix mini-series The Crown directed by Stephen Daldry, The Jury (ITV), Silent Witness (BBC), The IT Crowd (Talkback/Channel 4), Mile High (Hewland/Sky), General Hospital (ABC, USA) and Star Hunter (Canal Plus).
+Television includes: The Crown (Netflix, directed by Stephen Daldry), The Jury (ITV), Silent Witness (BBC), The IT Crowd (Talkback/Channel 4), Mile High (Hewland/Sky), General Hospital (ABC, USA) and Star Hunter (Canal Plus).

 Film includes: Lonely Hearts (Bureau/Les films du Veyrier, France), The Wedding Video (Squirrel Films), Revelation (Romulus), Preaching to the Perverted (Cyclops Vision) and the shorts Room 55 (NFTS) and Study After Cruel Intentions (Partizan).